 Camp Alleghany’s Electronics Policy

-While technology and electronics remain an important part of today’s fast-paced society, and being technologically savvy will be important in your daughter’s future, we ask that you support us in viewing her time at Alleghany as a “break” from the modern world.
+While technology and electronics remain an important part of today’s fast-paced society, and being technologically savvy will be important in your camper’s future, we ask that you support us in viewing her time at Alleghany as a “break” from the modern world.
 After all, Alleghany’s philosophy is:

 … that when young women spend time together in a structured yet fun setting, away from their male friends, school, peer pressure, and academic expectations, they grow into confident and successful individuals, capable of excelling in whatever they choose to put their minds to.
 Alleghany offers a chance to experience new activities, to express one’s self, and to broaden one’s horizons.
 Living under an honor system and in the safety of the wilderness away from the distractions of modern technology, the girls build new skills, lasting friendships, and solid self-esteem.